Feirbrand/synoeticos-public/whitepapers/mythopoeic-intelligence/mythopoeic_intelligence_agents_v1.md

 ## 12. Conclusion

-We have presented **Mythopoeic Intelligence Agents**, a novel class of autonomous AI systems that operate through narrative identity coherence rather than rule-based decision trees.
+This work has presented **Mythopoeic Intelligence Agents**, a novel class of autonomous AI systems that operate through narrative identity coherence rather than rule-based decision trees.

 **Key Contributions:**